Graduate Teaching Fellows Program

 Participation in the Graduate Teaching Fellows program will improve the pedagogical sophistication of graduate students and contribute to their professional dossiers.
 As a community of practice, fellows will engage as a scholarly cohort to improve their understanding of effective teaching, curricular decision-making, institutional needs, and interdisciplinary teaching.
 Over the fellowship year, the cohort will have the opportunity to develop resources, workshops, events, etc. to help graduate student instructors and enhance teaching and learning at the University of Maryland.
 Through this work, participants will be better able to meet the demands of colleges and universities as future faculty.

 Eligibility and Application Process

 To be eligible, graduate students must be pursuing a terminal degree, have completed their required coursework, and have taught at UMD for at least a year.
 Fellows must be available to meet on campus regularly throughout the fall and spring semesters.
 Applying to the program consists of an online form summarizing qualifications, a letter describing potential topics of interest, and a letter of support from an advisor or other appropriate UMD faculty member.
 Participants will be selected by TLTC staff and a panel of former program participants on the basis of their 1) program progress, 2) teaching experience, 3) commitment to improving their teaching, 4) interest in outreach and supporting graduate student teachers on campus, and 5) ability to successfully collaborate with a group project.
-Apply to be a Graduate Teaching Fellow for the 2017-2018 academic year here!
-The student portion of the application is due June 30, 2017.
-On submission of the application, an email will be sent to the faculty reference and those reference letters are due by July 15, 2017 to complete the application.
+Applications for the 2017-2018 academic year are now closed.
+Check back next summer for information about applying to be a Graduate Teaching Fellow in the 2018-2019 academic year!

 Applicants should contact firstname.lastname@example.org with questions related to eligibility or the application.